openmpf/openmpf.github.io/docs/docs/Build-Environment-Setup-Guide.md

 ## Build Dependencies

-> **NOTE:** If your build environment is behind a proxy server, please read the appendix section [Proxy Configuration](#proxy-configuration) for instructions to configure git before continuing.
+> **NOTE:** If your build environment is behind a proxy server, please read the appendix section [Proxy Configuration](#proxy-configuration) for instructions to configure the yum package manager, as well as the appendix section [SSL Inspection](#ssl-inspection), before continuing.

 The following source packages will need to be downloaded, built, and installed: